LucHermitte/vim-clang/README.md

 Optional dependencies:

 * [BuildToolsWrappers](http://github.com/LucHermitte/vim-build-tools-wrapper),
-  to detect compilation databases
+  to help detect compilation databases
+* And for the clang\_indexer _deprecated_ features:
     * my fork of Michael Geddes' [buffer-menu](http://github.com/LucHermitte/lh-misc/blob/master/plugin/buffermenu.vim)
     * [clang\_indexer](https://github.com/LucHermitte/clang_indexer) if you wish to request information to it -- honestly, I'm using COC+ccls nowadays

 With vim-addon-manager, just install `vim-clang`, and let VAM take care of installing all the vim dependencies.
 You'll still have to install Vim, Python,